 For extra help you can email the Alumni Relations Office to discuss your application before you apply.

-For your application we recommend you think about would make you an effective mentee and how this can be transferred to this Group Mentoring opportunity.
+For your application we recommend you think about would make you an effective mentee, and how this can be transferred to Group Mentoring.

 Examples of characteristics of an effective mentee in a group setting:

-Mentoring is a two way process and relationship.
-Mentors will be willing to share knowledge but may not have all the answers.
-It's crucial to be prepared for all interactions, as your mentor will have a lot to share but it is up to mentees to ask effective questions to gain these answers and to share your own perspectives and experiences to support others in the group to grow and learn.
+Mentoring is a two-way process and relationship.
+Mentors will share knowledge, but may not have all the answers.
+It's crucial to be prepared for all interactions.
+It is up to mentees to ask effective questions to gain relevant knowledge from the mentor.
+It is also imporant to share personal experiences and perspective, to support other mentees.

-Mentees should have an idea on what they hope to gain from Group Mentoring towards their future career.
+Mentees should have an idea of what they hope to gain from Group Mentoring.
 This does not have to be a definitive plan!
 It is just an indication of the types of skills and strengths you hope to use in your career.

 Some suggested questions to work on over 6-months include: